bluesky/ophyd/doc/source/area-detector.rst

-In order to create the class then the following code is required (where ``XXX`` is the name of the plugin:
+In order to create the class then the following code is required (where ``XXX`` is the name of the plugin):

 .. code-block:: python

     from ophyd.areadetector.base import ad_group, EpicsSignalWithRBV
     from ophyd.signal import EpicsSignal, EpicsSignalRO
-    from ophyd.device import DynamicDeviceComponent as DDCpt, Component as Cpt from ophyd.areadetector.plugins import PluginBase
+    from ophyd.device import DynamicDeviceComponent as DDCpt, Component as Cpt from ophyd.areadetector.plugins import PluginBase, register_plugin
     from ophyd.areadetector.filestore_mixins import FileStoreHDF5

-    Class XXXplugin(PluginBase, FileStoreHDF5):
+    class XXXplugin(PluginBase, FileStoreHDF5):
         '''An areadetector plugin class that does ......'''
         _suffix_re = 'Plugin_suffix\d:'